MoonPoet/xaprb-src/content/blog/2006/how-to-avoid-unique-index-violations-on-updates-in-mysql.md

 ```
 update t
-   set i = case when i &gt; 2 then i + 1 else i - 1 end
+   set i = case when i > 2 then i + 1 else i - 1 end
-   order by case when i &gt; 2 then 1000 - i else i end
+   order by case when i > 2 then 1000 - i else i end
 ```

 Depending on the data, it might not be that easy.
 There are cases where no ordering can work at all, such as when swapping numbers: